waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

         });
     }

-    // new function. `position` is the user's geographical coordinates function displayNotification(position) {
+    // new function. displays lat/lng coordinates in a notification function displayNotification(position) {
         new Notification(position.coords.latitude + "," +
                          position.coords.longitude);